gg-forks/antigravity-cpu-fix/README.md

 # Antigravity CPU Fix

-**TL;DR:** Antigravity burns CPU because the agent panel never stops repainting.
-This fix slows it down to 1 refresh per second (still usable) and cuts background LSP load.
-Tested: CPU drops from 80%+ to ~20% idle.
-Backups auto-created; undo is easy.
+**TL;DR:** Antigravity wastes insane CPU because the agent panel repaints at 60 FPS even when idle — that's 3,000+ function calls/second for nothing!
+This fix slows it to 1 refresh/second (still usable) and cuts LSP background load.
+CPU drops from 80%+ to ~20% idle.
+Backups auto; undo easy.

 Antigravity feels slow because the agent panel constantly does small background tasks — it redraws and measures parts of the UI many times per second, which eats CPU even when you're not interacting with it.
 Also, every open project can launch a language server that uses CPU in the background, so multiple projects multiply the load.
 This patch reduces that constant background work so the app becomes responsive again; backups are automatic and rollback is a single copy.